zulkarnainprastyo/lms-python/README.md

 # Library Management System  Python Project | Pacmann AI

+## About
+The library management system was developed in 2017.
+Its purpose was to help in management of preunit,secondary,primary schools,university .
+It is an offline management system.
+The system helps in managing the library resources.
+It helps in managing the collection of resources and in managing the access to these resources.
+It helps in controlling the usage of the resources and in keeping the inventory updated.
+This system plays a very big role in the management of a school library.
+However, its introduction has increased the school’s safety, efficiency and profit.
+Therefore, it is essential to introduce this system in all the schools.

 ## Overview
 Library management system in python - This is one of the most popular project among college students / beginners.it will help to hold all tasks in the computer system. which more helpful to the library manager.
 Here, we have given a brief introduction on what is Library Management System and its features:
           What Is Library Management System?